2013–2014 Bulgarian protests against the Oresharski cabinet: December: Holiday protests with emigrant involvement

+Timeline and Events after 2013

-January 2014: End of first occupation wave, Siderov scandal and new short-lived university occupation
+January 2014: End of first occupation wave, Siderov scandal and new short-lived university occupation"

 On 10 January 2014, the protesters against the cabinet of Prime Minister Plamen Oresharski blocked for a while the traffic in front of the Council of Ministers.
 While the protest turnout remained low, the central parts of the city near the main government buildings saw a heavy police presence due to tip-offs suggesting that illegal disruption activities of a radical nature were being planned and the date coinciding with the 17-year anniversary of the 1997 siege and storming of the Parliament.

 In the late evening hours of 13 January 2014, the occupying students held a general meeting and subsequently decided to fully lift the occupation of Sofia University, thus vacating the Aula Magna room.
 One of the participants commented that the students recognized the need to break the cycle of predictability and from now on would concentrate their activities in the areas of the city close to the National Parliament.
 The students from the South-West University in Blagoevgrad followed suit by declaring the occupation of their institution of higher education to be over.